 Tom’s respiratory problem.
 A case study to find the cause:

-Tom has been having severe breathing problems for a few months.
+Tom had been having severe breathing problems for a few months.
 His description of the issue was as follows:

 He had already been to the doctor’s twice regarding the problem.
 The second visit resulting in chest x-rays and a more in-depth examination.

-Ventolin was prescribed twice as the only potential solution available to help, as the doctors were unable to determine the cause of the problem.
+Ventolin was prescribed to be taken twice daily as the only potential solution available to help, as the doctors were unable to determine the cause of the problem.
 The Ventolin did nothing to alleviate the symptoms.

-At this time Tom has spent nearly 1.5 weeks off work, running out of official ‘sick’ days and was becoming increasingly frustrated this problem could not be solved, let alone the discomfort he was experiencing and the aggravation of the uncertainty of the problem’s source.
 Tom asked if MindMush could offer any indications of a solution.
-His words were: “I just want to know the cause of my breathing problem.
+In his words: “I just want to know the cause of my breathing problem.
 I’m not interested in any voodoo magic cure rubbish.
 I just want to know what’s wrong”.

 At MindMush we asked Tom to write a short description of his problem for use as reference material.
-Using this as a starting point, we tasked one of our professional Remote Viewers to determine the cause of the issues as described it Tom’s own words.
-As the professional MindMush Remote Viewer has no idea what he is tasked to do, they may not even know what the outcome means until feedback is provided after the project is finished.
+Using this as a starting point, we tasked one of our Professional Remote Viewers to determine the cause of the issues as described by Tom.

 The outcome of the work was quite definitive.
-It did not show anything related to Tom himself.
-It was as described from the MindMush pro as a very process-oriented ‘thing’ that was happening.
+It did not show any of the issues were health related.
+According to the MindMush Professional it was a very process-oriented ‘thing’ that was happening.

-So it appeared we had focused in on a probable cause of his respiratory problems as been breathing in paint related dust at his work because of the broken dust extraction system.
+It appeared we had focused in on a probable cause of his respiratory problems due to his constant inhalation of paint contaminated dust at his workplace because of the broken dust extraction system.

 Please note: MindMush appreciates obtaining permission to be able to post this case study.
 The only request made was that we change his real name to ‘Tom’ for privacy reasons.

 Please note we are not Medical Doctors and do not offer medical advice.
 The above article is for educational purposes only.
-Please read out disclaimer here.
+Please read our disclaimer here.